-A majority of total compensation is fixed, but is regularly reviewed and evaluated based on both longterm and short-term corporate performance.

-- Effective March 25, 2020, the Company entered into a Severance Agreement with Mr. Brigham.
-Effective March 28, 2022, this agreement was replaced and updated by a Separation and Deferred Compensation Agreement and an Incentive Compensation Agreement, which are described above. - Each year since 2017, the Company has entered into an Incentive Compensation Agreement with Ms. Brockmann that provides for certain variable compensation if certain financial results and regulatory objectives are achieved.
-Her 2022 agreement is described above. - During 2016, the Company entered into an incentive compensation agreement with Ms. Williams providing for certain variable compensation if certain regulatory approval objectives are achieved.
-This agreement was replaced and updated during 2019 and 2022.
-Her 2022 agreement is described above. - Equity awards, which consist of stock options, generally vest after a three-year period.
-The Compensation Committee believes that such awards, as well as their vesting schedules, align the interests of key employees and stockholders. - From time to time, the Compensation Committee reviews compensation against a peer group (companies of similar size and structure and most often in the same industry) to ensure that our total compensation is both competitive and appropriate. - The Compensation Committee annually reviews risk associated with our compensation program to ensure that our program does not create incentives that would encourage subjecting the Company to risks that are reasonably likely to have a material adverse effect on the Company.
+- A majority of total compensation is fixed but is regularly reviewed and evaluated based on both long-term and short-term corporate performance. - As described above under EMPLOYMENT AGREEMENTS, the Company has entered into a Deferred Compensation Agreement with Mr. Brigham providing for certain deferred compensation and severance payments to Mr. Brigham under certain circumstances. - As also described above under EMPLOYMENT AGREEMENTS, the Company has entered into incentive compensation agreements with each of the named executive officers that provide for certain variable compensation if certain financial results and regulatory objectives are achieved. - Equity awards, which consist of stock options, generally vest after a three-year period.
+The Compensation Committee believes that such awards, as well as their vesting schedules, align the interests of key employees and stockholders. - From time to time, the Compensation Committee reviews compensation against a peer group (companies of similar size and structure and most often in the same industry) and considers the opinions of independent consultants with regards to the estimated replacement costs for current executive officers to ensure that total compensation is both competitive and appropriate. - The Compensation Committee annually reviews risk associated with our compensation program to ensure that our program does not create incentives that would encourage subjecting the Company to risks that are reasonably likely to have a material adverse effect on the Company.